spring-guides/gs-batch-processing/README.md

-# Getting Started: Batch-based Processing
+# Getting Started: Creating a Batch Service

 What you'll build
 -----------------

-This guide will take you through creating a very basic batch-driven solution.
-We'll build a service that imports data from a CSV spreadsheet, transforms it with some custom code, and stores the final results in a database.
+This guide walks you through creating a basic batch-driven solution.
+You build a service that imports data from a CSV spreadsheet, transforms it with custom code, and stores the final results in a database.

 What you'll need
 ----------------

  - About 15 minutes
  - A favorite text editor or IDE
- - [JDK 6][jdk] or better
+ - [JDK 6][jdk] or later
  - [Maven 3.0][mvn] or later

 [jdk]: http://www.oracle.com/technetwork/java/javase/downloads/index.html